 Complaints may be made by the person who believes their rights under the Seminary's Sexual Misconduct Policy have been violated, by a Seminary employee, any member of the Seminary, or a third party.
-Complaints may be made in person, by e-mail, phone, or mail, to the Director of Student Care and Outreach/Title IX Coordinator, the Human Resources Department, the Academic Dean, or any other employee of the Seminary.
+Complaints may be made in person, by e-mail, phone, or mail, to the Student Services Coordinator/Title IX Coordinator, the Human Resources Department, the Academic Dean, or any other employee of the Seminary.